Acral Mutilation Syndrome (AMS) in dogs

 Behavioral and psychological effects

-In addition to the physical symptoms, behavioral changes and psychological effects can also be observed in affected dogs:
+In addition to physical symptoms, behavioral changes and psychological effects can also be observed in affected dogs:

 • Changes in behavior: Affected dogs may be more nervous and irritable and may show changes in social behavior.